Proud To Be Malaysian

 Wondering The Total Cost?

-Overall, the meal was quite satisfying and we would definitely come back for other dishes or maybe a cup of Mango Lassi next round!
-For 6 persons (including takeaway for papa), we spent about RM115.00, that comes about RM20.00 per person for an authentic Indian Cuisine was fairly reasonable as it is full of different type of spices.
-If you are worried about parking slots, don’t worry as they have their own compound just in front of the cafeteria, quite well shaded as there is a big tree at the front of the cafeteria.
-For your information, this location is near Ipoh General Hospital and so car parking can be hard to find, so it’s a golden egg that they have their own parking compound!
+Overall, the meal was quite satisfying!
+We would definitely come back for other dishes or maybe a cup of Mango Lassi next round!
+For 6 persons (including takeaway for papa), we spent about RM115.00.
+In other words, that comes about RM20.00 per person for an authentic Indian Cuisine was fairly reasonable as it is full of different types of spices.
+Worried about parking slots?
+Don’t worry as they have their own compound just in front of the cafeteria, quite well shaded as there is a big tree at the front of the cafeteria.
+For your information, this location is near Ipoh General Hospital.
+Thus, car parking can be hard to find, so it’s a golden egg that they have their own parking compound!

 Papa unfortunately was busy again, and he has this weird philosophy that if you eat food cold (he had the takeaway for dinner!) and if it taste’s good, then the food in his eyes would be good!
 The next day, he only said the same of the Spicy Gang – The Food was not spicy enough but the mutton was tender; perhaps the food would have tasted better on location when it was freshly cooked and hot.
-We could not coax any other comments out from him… hurm… A word of caution; Reservations is recommended!
+We could not coax any other comments out from him… hurm… A word of caution; don’t forget to make your reservation!